seanulus/review-7/README.md

 ## Specifications

-* Users should be able to add their names.
+* Users should be able to add/edit their names.
-* Users should be able to select the number of holes.
-* Users should be able to add par scores to holes.
 * Users should be able to input their scores for each hole.
-* Users should be able to receive a total score based the above inputs.
+* Users should be able to receive a total score based on the above inputs.
+* Users should be able to store data for previously played games.
+* Users should be able to view the leaderboard to see how they compare to other users.

 ## Setup/Installation Requirements